Tsubashi/Jesidget/README.md

 Building and Installing
 -----------------------
 Since iWidgets are just HTML/Javascript, there really isn't any building to be done.
-I have created a makefile just so I wouldn't have to remember the commands.
+I have created a makefile just so I wouldn't have to remember the packaging commands.
 Running `make` creates a cydia-compatable .deb file and `make install` runs `dpkg` to install it.

 Caveats and Oddities
 --------------------
 Since iWidget does not give individual widget instances their own local storage, jesidgets rely on a user supplied name to determine their persistant data.
 If none is supplied, persistance is disable and a warning note is shown.
 This has the benefitial side effect of allowing users to restore notes that were accidentally deleted by creating a new note with the same name as the old note.
 On the downside, if two notes are named the same thing at the same time, whichever one was selected last will control the persistant data, and the others data will be erased after a reload.
-It also means that notes are never deleted until the 5MB storage limit is reached, but I feel 5MB is a trivial amount and do not care to fix it.
+It also means that notes are never deleted until the 5MB storage limit is reached, but I feel 5MB is more than enough for the trivial amount of space a sticky note could take up and do not care to fix it.

 License